Printer Buying Guide: Choose the Perfect Printer for Your Needs

 Dot Matrix Printers: The Workhorse

 Dot matrix printers, which work via impact printing, have been around for decades.
 A moving printhead moves across paper that is fed into the printer via a trackwheel.
 These are some of the lowest priced printers on the market and can print several layers of paper and are often used in environments where packing slips, receipts and file copies are needed.
-They don't use toner cartridges or drums but need a print ribbon replaced regularly.
+They don't use toner cartridges or drums, but they need print ribbons replaced regularly.

 Multifunction Printers: An All-in-One Solution

-An ideal solution for a home office or small business that needs a printer, fax machine, scanner and copier is a multifunction printer.
+An ideal solution for a home office or small business that needs a printer, fax machine, scanner and copier is a multifunction printer, also called an all-in-one printer.
 Many models can scan directly to the cloud for sharing and group editing of documents and most have Wi-Fi capabilities, so they can be accessed anywhere in the local network.
 The print quality ranges from comparable to inkjet produced to laser-quality documents.